Bhadrapada: Festivals

 In Hinduism, the month of Bhadrapada is dedicated to god Vishnu, with the devotees practicing various rituals to seek his blessings.
 People usually observe fasting on Saturdays, Ekadashi (eleventh day) thithi, and Purnima (full moon) of the month and do pujas.

 Ganesh Chaturthi

 Ganesh Chaturthi is a Hindu festival that celebrates the birthday of god Ganesha.
-It is observed on the Chaturthi (fourth day) thithi of Shukla Paksha (waning moon).
+It is observed on the Chaturthi (fourth day) thithi of Shukla Paksha (waxing moon).
 The festival is marked by the installation of Ganesha idols in homes and public pandals, daily prayers, offerings (including modak), and devotional singing.
 The festival culminates on Anant Chaturdashi, celebrated on the Chaturdashi thithi, ten days after Chaturthi.
 On this day, the idols are immersed in a body of water (visarjan) symbolising his return to his heavenly abode.

 Janmashtami and Radhastami

-As per the Purnimanta tradition of the Hindu lunar calendar, god Krishna was born on the Ashtami (eighth day) thithi of Krishna Paksha (waxing moon) of Bhadrapada.
+As per the Purnimanta tradition of the Hindu lunar calendar, god Krishna was born on the Ashtami (eighth day) thithi of Krishna Paksha (waning moon) of Bhadrapada.
 Krishna's consort Radha was born on the eighth day of Shukla Paksha of the same month, and Radhastami is celebrated to commemorate the same.